docker/cli/docs/reference/commandline/load.md

 ## Description

-Load an image or repository from a tar archive (even if compressed with gzip, bzip2, or xz) from a file or STDIN.
+Load an image or repository from a tar archive (even if compressed with gzip, bzip2, xz or zstd) from a file or STDIN.
 It restores both images and tags.

 ## Examples